brendanchambers/attention_wildfires/research_dynamics/dynamics_v2/readme.txt

 ##  notebook files

-try_2018
-    check the collection of publications in this year take 2 samples of size k
-    cluster articles using hdbscan for each sample save the pmids and their respective clusters (export as json)

 sample_and_cluster_PMIDs
-    new and improved version of try_2018 (todo update this readme)
+    check the collection of publications in this year take M samples of size K
+    cluster articles using hdbscan for each sample assume each clustering has the same number of clusters (luckily it seems stable) re-label the clusters for consistency based on location save the pmids and their respective clusters (export as json)

 run_pmids2vec
     take the clustered pmids generated in try_2018